mchakravarty/HaskellSpriteKit/README.md

 ## Building

-I am sorry, but there is no quick and easy cabal or stack-based build available.
-In addition to Haskell, this project includes Objective-C and Swift code and neither cabal nor stack can handle this properly.
+Unfortunately, a quick and easy cabal or stack-based build is not possible.
+In addition to Haskell, this project includes Objective-C and Swift code, and neither cabal nor stack can handle this properly.

 The build requirements are as follows:

 * Xcode 8 (from the Mac App Store) on macOS 10.11 or 10.12.
-(The latest Xcode 7 will probably also work, maybe with very light tweaking, but I haven't tried in a while.)
+(The latest Xcode 7 will probably also work, maybe with light tweaking, but I haven't tried in a while.)

 * GHC 7.10.3 along with alex, cabal, cpphs, and happy.
 (The build system expects to find those in your `$PATH`.
 I haven't had time to look into GHC 8 yet.)

-Otherwise, just open the project in Xcode and build or archive.
+Open the project in Xcode and build or archive.
 In either case, the build procedure will install a fair few packages from Hackage into your user package database (see the `.cabal` file in the `spritekit` directory for details), including a `spritekit` package.
 Moreover, Xcode will produce a `HaskellSpriteKit.framework`.
 The documentation is only built in Release mode.

 To use, `HaskellSpriteKit.framework` in an app, you need to do the following: